ruiyan-ma/RETTL-FIU/README.md

 ### Naming Convention

-First directory: student_id
+First directory: studentId

-Second directory: student_id-task__id
+Second directory: studentId-taskId

-Third directory: student_id-task__id-clip_id
+Third directory: studentId-taskId-clipId

-For each clip: studentId-taskId-clipId.
+For each clip: studentId-taskId-clipId

 ### Extract Features

-Extract and store acoustic features: compare emotion, EGEmaps.
+Extract and store acoustic features: using compare emotion, EGEmaps configuration files.

 Goal: find the features which are most correlated to the labeled confident extend.